If you're struggling to get pregnant, here are 10 reasons you may be having trouble.

 To work at its best, your body needs a balanced diet.

-This doesn’t mean cutting out junk altogether or following a strict eating regime, it just means that you should eat everything in moderation.
+This doesn’t mean cutting out junk food altogether or following a strict eating regime, it just means that eating everything in moderation.

-And if you want to get pregnant you’ll need to make sure you’re getting all the vitamins and minerals you need.
+And if you want to get pregnant you’ll need to ensure you’re getting all the essential vitamins and minerals you need.

 There are even certain foods which actually boost your fertility like fish and wholegrains.